Yefym707/Game/README.md

 main loop and an optional overlay displays frame time, draw calls and the time spent on post-processing.

+## Photo Mode & Screenshots

+Press **F10** in-game to pause time and enter a free camera mode.
+The mouse and W/A/S/D keys pan the view while **H** toggles the UI overlay.
+Capture the current frame with **F12** – images are stored as PNG files under `~/.oko_zombie/screenshots/` and include the session's seed in their filename.
+When running the demo build a semi-transparent watermark is added automatically.

 ## Telemetry & Crash Reports (Opt-in)

 The game can optionally send anonymous telemetry events and crash reports to a